vivaria/edisonrul.ing/docs/source/cards/d/destiny-hero-defender.md

 ### Card Rulings

-●Destiny Hero - Defender's effect is a Trigger Effect.
+*   Destiny Hero - Defender's effect is a Trigger Effect.
-●If an effect is chained that flips Destiny Hero - Defender face-down or removes it from the field, its effect disappears.
+*   If an effect is chained that flips Destiny Hero - Defender face-down or removes it from the field, its effect disappears.